ReDiff: Reliability-Guided Diffusion for Trustworthy Ultra-Low-Field to High-Field MRI Synthesis: Experiments

-\textbf{Datasets.} We evaluate the proposed ReDiff framework on three paired LF–HF MRI datasets.
-The first is a private dataset containing 20 subjects with T$_1$w, T$_2$w, and FLAIR scans acquired at both 64\,mT and 3\,T. The second is the publicly available Leiden dataset with 11 healthy subjects scanned at both field strengths, including localizer, T$_1$w, T$_2$w, and FLAIR sequences \cite{leiden_MRI}.
+We evaluate ReDiff on two paired LF--HF MRI datasets: a private set of 20 subjects with T$_1$w, T$_2$w, and FLAIR acquired at both 64\,mT and 3\,T, and the public Leiden set of 11 healthy subjects scanned at both field strengths \cite{leiden_MRI}.
+Each LF volume is rigidly registered to its 3\,T counterpart, both are resampled to a common grid, and intensities are normalized per volume.

-\textbf{Implementation Details.} The proposed ReDiff is optimized using Adam with an initial learning rate of $2\times10^{-3}$.
-The diffusion model uses 1000 timesteps with a linear noise schedule.
-All experiments are conducted on a workstation equipped with NVIDIA H200 GPU.
-We report PSNR and SSIM to measure intensity fidelity and structural similarity, respectively, and LPIPS to evaluate perceptual consistency in feature space.

-\textbf{Comparison Experiment.} Table~\ref{tab:comparison} quantitatively compares different methods on the paired 64mT$\rightarrow$3T dataset.
-Overall, diffusion-based baselines achieve competitive PSNR in several cases and CyTran attains the highest SSIM on some contrasts.
-In contrast, the proposed ReDiff consistently yields the lowest LPIPS across all three contrasts and both datasets, suggesting improved perceptual fidelity.
-The visual comparisons in Fig.~\ref{fig:compare} further support these findings.
-As highlighted in the zoomed regions, Low-field and early GAN-based methods exhibit noticeable blurring and loss of cortical details.
-Recent diffusion-based model (e.g., SynDiff) tends to introduce over-smoothed or noisy textures, particularly in T$_1$w and FLAIR.
-ReDiff produces sharper tissue boundaries and more faithful fine-grained patterns that better match the high-field reference.

-\textbf{Ablation Study.} Table~\ref{tab:ablation} evaluates the effects of the RGS and UCS modules.
-RGS alone brings consistent improvement (31.72 dB), indicating the benefit of reliability-aware modulation during diffusion sampling.
-UCS also yields clear gains, improving PSNR to 31.45 dB and reducing LPIPS from 0.1080 to 0.0991 on private dataset, with similar trends observed on the Leiden dataset.
-Combining both modules achieves the best performance, demonstrating their complementary roles in enhancing structural fidelity and robustness.

-\textbf{Downstream Qualitative Validation.} Fig.\ref{fig:violin} presents downstream evaluation based on SynthSeg-derived segmentations \cite{Billot2023}.
-In Fig.\ref{fig:violin}(a), representative neuroanatomical structures are rendered as 3D meshes.
-ReDiff produces clearer boundaries and more anatomically coherent morphology than the low-field baseline.
-Quantitative distributions in Fig.\ref{fig:violin}(b) show consistently higher Dice scores across regions and hemispheres.
-Furthermore, the volumetric correlation in Fig.\ref{fig:violin}(c) demonstrates substantially improved agreement with the 3T reference.
-These results indicate that ReDiff better preserves structurally and volumetrically meaningful information for downstream analysis.